leonardon473/cornershop-backend-test/cornershop-backend-test/README.md

 - The id field in the model MenuOfTheDay can be changed by date field as PK if you believe it is better.
 - Pagination can be added in the future for menus of the day list.
+- Improve the display of error messages in the menus admin.